pqnelson/pqnelson.github.com/_posts/2015-06-21-sabermetrics.md

 **Abstract:** As a playground for statistical thinking, we examine baseball data.
 Very crude and basic statistical heuristics are introduced, the mean & standard deviation discussed, and the linear regression heuristically motivated.
-We make some embarrisngly wrong predictions.
+We make some embarrassingly wrong predictions.

 **Contents**